UConn Huskies men's basketball: 1923–1927: Sumner Dole

 Connecticut named Sumner Dole as head coach ahead of the 1923–24 season.
 After posting a losing record in his first season, Dole led Connecticut to back-to-back New England Conference championships in 1925 and 1926.
+The Aggies went 10-4 in the 1924-25 season.
 Hugh Greer was captain of the 1925–26 team.
 That season included a 30–26 win over UMass, a team ranked No. 25 in the country that season by the retrospective Premo-Porretta Power Poll.
 After the 1926–27 season, Dole stepped down as men's basketball head coach, but continued to coach the school's football team.
 He finished with a 34–22 record over four seasons as head coach.

+The 1925 Nutmeg Connecticut Agricultural College yearbook men's basketball entry with a team photo and a picture of the team manager, John W. Goodrich of West Hartford.

 1927–1931: Louis Alexander

-With Dole shifting his focus to the school's football team, Louis A. Alexander was named Connecticut's first men's basketball-only head coach in 1927.
+With Dole shifting his focus to the school's football team, Louis Alexander was named Connecticut's first men's basketball-only head coach in 1927.
 In his first season, Alexander won the school's third New England Conference championship.
 That season included a 39–36 win over Springfield College, a team ranked No. 11 in the nation that year by the retrospective Premo-Porretta Power Poll.
-Alexander led the team to winning records again in the next two seasons before stepping down halfway through the 1930–31 season.
+Alexander led the team to winning records again in the next three seasons before leaving for the University of Rochester in 1931.
 He left Connecticut with a 35–19 overall record.
-Dole, who was still head coach of Connecticut's football team, coached the remainder of the men's basketball season, posting a 5–3 record as interim head coach and bringing his overall record to 39–25.
+Dole, who was still head coach of Connecticut's football team, coached the beginning of the 1930–31 season while Alexander was on sabbatical, posting a 5–3 record as interim head coach and bringing his overall record to 39–25.

+The Nutmeg yearbook entry for the 1928 men’s Connecticut Agricultural College basketball team.